DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/11bootcampcodingschool.md

 interface reminded me of a dream or rather psychedelic experience someone who was once dear to me told me about.
 In this dream slash psychedelic experience, he saw an image of himself, uncontrollably devouring chunks of information.
-He didn’t specify what exactly these chunks looked like, but I envisioned mountains of food that the poor, lost parents of Chihiro were downing in during the opening scenes of the anime *Spirited Away*, just before they’re turned into pigs.
+He didn’t specify what exactly these chunks looked like, but I envisioned mountains of food that the lost parents of Chihiro were downing in during the opening scenes of the anime *Spirited Away*, just before they’re turned into pigs.
 The story of my once dear one, then, ends with him describing that if he were ever able to stop devouring, he’d perish.